SergeWilfried/dunia-protocol-core/docs/protocol/bondingcurve/README.md

 ![](../../.gitbook/assets/screen-shot-2021-02-13-at-7.34.17-pm.png)

 {% hint style="success" %}
-The Fei Core Team feels strongly that Fei Protocol should only issue bonding curves denominated in decentralized tokens
+The Cowrie Core Team feels strongly that Cowrie Protocol should only issue bonding curves denominated in decentralized tokens
 {% endhint %}

-Fei Protocol bonding curves have unique features.
-They are buy-only, meaning that purchasers must go elsewhere to sell their FEI.
-The Fei Protocol prioritizes PCV liquidity with the assets it receives from the curve.
-Additionally, the price function of a bonding curve is not based on the total circulating supply of FEI but only based on the amount of FEI purchased on that specific bonding curve.
+Cowrie Protocol bonding curves have unique features.
+They are buy-only, meaning that purchasers must go elsewhere to sell their COWRIE.
+The Cowrie Protocol prioritizes PCV liquidity with the assets it receives from the curve.
+Additionally, the price function of a bonding curve is not based on the total circulating supply of COWRIE but only based on the amount of COWRIE purchased on that specific bonding curve.

-Fei Protocol is launching with a single, ETH denominated bonding curve with plans for more as the protocol scales.
+Cowrie Protocol is launching with a single, ETH denominated bonding curve with plans for more as the protocol scales.